 - William M. Kirby, Building Quantum Algorithms, Williams College Physics Fall Thesis Talks, 12/12/2016.

 - William M. Kirby and Frederick W. Strauch, Efficient Quantum Compiling, 2016 APS New England Fall Meeting (poster).

-I have studied schemes for quantifying entanglement in systems of two and three qubits, building from the measure known as "tangle," and working to develop bounds and approximation methods.
+I have studied schemes for quantifying entanglement in systems of two and three qubits, developing bounds and approximation methods based on the measure known as "tangle."

 - William M. Kirby, A Tight Bound on Tangle for Two and Three Qubits, manuscript (2016).

 - William M. Kirby and William K. Wootters, Quantum Entanglement: Enigma and Resource, Weekend for Williams Lecture, 10/3/2015.

 - William M. Kirby and William K. Wootters, A Tight Bound on Entanglement for Two Qubits, 2015 Williams College Summer Science Poster Session (poster).

 I am interested in the philosophical quandaries that lie at the heart of quantum mechanics, especially the "measurement problem" and attempts to resolve it.